- The importance of diversity at Canva and how we are working on it

 Research shows diverse teams are great for teams; they are a driver of innovation and help improve the decision making playing-field.
-Our goal is for everyone at Canva to know why DE&I matters to them and adopt inclusive daily habits by embedding D&I as a core part of our learning and development programs.
+Our goal is for everyone at Canva to know why DE&I matters to them and adopt inclusive daily habits by embedding D&I as a core part of our learning and development programmes.

 - We formed a partnership with Project F to help us audit and improve our processes to achieve more equal and gender-diverse teams across all levels.

 - As part of the Canva team onboarding, we have an Introduction to DE&I session to ensure everyone who joins the team has the same access to information on the importance of DE&I from week 1.

 - We have recently shifted to a big focus on process documentation, avoiding reliance on casual knowledge to accommodate different learning styles for everyone to do their best work.

 - We have Fix-It and Diversity-Ideas forms for our team to voice ideas for improvements across Canva: